 - A. Height limitations.
 Fences, walls, trellises, and similar structures are subject to the following height limitations. - 1.
 General height limit.
 A fence or wall having a maximum height of four feet or less above grade may be located within a required setback for a front yard or side yard that abuts a street.
-A fence or wall having a maximum height exceeding four feet but no more than six feet above grade may be located within a required setback for a front yard or side yard that abuts a street if the entire section or portion of the fence or wall above four feet in height above grade has a surface area that is at least 50% open and unobstructed by structural elements, (See see Figure 3-1(Examples of Fence, Wall, Trellis, and Similar Structures with the Area Above Four Feet at Least 50% Open.)-) A solid fence or wall having a maximum height of six feet above grade may be located within a required interior yard setback, a rear yard setback, a rear yard setback of a through lot, or on the property line defining such yards.
+A fence or wall having a maximum height exceeding four feet but no more than six feet above grade may be located within a required setback for a front yard or side vard that abuts a street if the entire section or portion of the fence or wall above four feet in height above grade has a surface area that is at least 50% open and unobstructed by structural elements.
+(See Figure 3-1.)
+A solid fence or wall having a maximum height of six feet above grade may be located within a required interior yard setback, a rear yard setback, a rear yard setback of a through lot, or on the property line defining such yards.
 A trellis above a gate or opening along the line of a fence, not exceeding a maximum height of eight feet above grade and a width of six feet, is permitted within a required setback for a front, side, or rear yard that abuts a street.
 In all cases, such fences, walls, trellises, or other similar structures shall only be allowed so long as such structures adequately protect significant public views.

+FIGURE 3-1

-FIGURE 3-1 EXAMPLES OF FENCE, WALL, TRELLIS, AND SIMILAR STRUCTURES WITH THE AREA ABOVE FOUR FEET AT LEAST 50 % OPEN their intersection.
-See Figure 3-2 (Height Limitations for Fences, Wall, Trellis, and Similar Structures on Corner Lots).
+EXAMPLES OF FENCE, WALL, TRELLIS, AND SIMILAR STRUCTURES WITH

+THE AREA ABOVE FOUR FEET AT LEAST 50 % OPEN

 2. Corner lots.
-In addition to the general provisions described above, fences within the front and/or street side setbacks of a corner lot shall not exceed a height of two feet, six inches above the street level of an adjacent intersection, within the area between the property lines and a diagonal line joining points on the property lines which are 35 feet from
+In addition to the general provisions described above, fences within the front and/or street side setbacks of a corner lot shall not exceed a height of two feet, six inches above the street level of an adjacent intersection, within the area between the property lines and a diagonal line joining points on the property lines which are 35 feet from their intersection.
+See Figure 3-2.